 The second instance appeal shall be submitted to the court which issued the judgment under appeal within 15 days of its notification, by means of a reasoned document containing the merits on which the appeal is based.
 The appeal shall be heard by the competent High Court of Justice, which shall decide within ten days from its resolution that the lawsuit was concluded for judgment.
 In practice, the ten-day term to issue the judgment is seldom respected.

-Cassation appeal is not an ordinary appeal but an extraordinary remedy to challenge certain judgements.
+Cassation appeal is not an ordinary appeal but an extraordinary remedy to challenge certain judgments.
 Since the last modification of the applicable jurisdiction law, the cassation appeal may only be admitted if all the following requirements are declared fulfilled by the Supreme Court:

-Once it is presented before the same instance court which solved the case at hand and that court has granted initial leave for appeal, the appellant should lodge the appeal before the Supreme Court within 30 days.
+Once it is presented before the same instance court which solved the case at hand, and that court has granted initial leave for appeal, the appellant should lodge the appeal before the Supreme Court within 30 days.
 In this second procedural stage, the appellant may not introduce new arguments or legal grounds different from those filed in the first stage.

 The Contentious-Administrative Courts and Central Contentious-Administrative Courts are single judge bodies while the Contentious-Administrative Chambers of the High Courts of Justice, Contentious-Administrative Chamber of the National Court and Contentious-Administrative Chamber of the Supreme Court are collegiate bodies (composed of two or more judges).